NIU housing cost does not reflect dorm conditions

 When asked about any leaks at Neptune, Pedersen said he has no knowledge of the matter.

-“I’m not aware of that, so I guess I can’t comment on that.
-That’s not anything that has come to my attention,” Pedersen said.
+“I’m not aware of that, so I guess I can’t comment on that,” Pedersen said.
+“That’s not anything that has come to my attention.”

 It is clear that housing has many problems they need to address in many of their residence halls, and perhaps they should prioritize solving the issues instead of increasing student costs.

 It was announced on Feb.
-16 that NIU would be increasing its room and board rates by $200 per semester, according to the Board of Trustees
+16 that NIU would be increasing its room and board rates by $200 per semester, according to the Board of Trustees.

-Grace Lindsey, a first-year biology major living in Patterson Hall East enjoys her dorm but admits it is already too expensive.
+Grace Lindsey, a first-year biology major living in Patterson Hall East, enjoys her dorm but admits it is already too expensive.

 “I really like it.
 I do think it’s a little expensive.
 Just basically paying two grand more for just having your own bathroom, but I believe it is really nice,” Lindsey said.

-“I’m a little frustrated, a little worried because I’m paying a lot already for housing.
+“I’m a little frustrated, a little worried, because I’m paying a lot already for housing.
 And then paying for tuition, and books and now you’re upping housing too,” Lindsey said.

-Additionally, Wiggins should not be paying the cost of a single room when she is living with an active wall leak.
+Additionally, Wiggins should not be paying the cost of a single room when she is living with an active water leak.
 She can’t even utilize that portion of the room she is paying for.

-Ryan knows that housing costs are being affected by inflation, just like everything else, but is still frustrated that NIU would raise the costs of residence halls before solving the housing issues.
+Ryan knows housing costs are being affected by inflation, just like everything else, but is still frustrated that NIU would raise the costs of residence halls before solving the housing issues.

 “It’s probably keeping up with inflation,” Ryan said.
 “Maybe they should get working elevators before they start raising rates.”